Walking in Bangkok: Memorial Bridge to Wat Kalayanamit

 Route Highlights

-- Talat Noi alley transitions
+- Quiet alleyways through Talat Noi

 This route follows the same streets and areas shown in the video below.